xenein/xenein/README.md

 👋 Hi, I’m @xenein

 👀 I like to fiddle around in Python.
-If you want to annoy your ISP, your lawmakers or your government at large, I might be involved in projects helping you to do so.

-🌱 It'd be nice if I'd get around learning more about cryptography, implementing and verifying security.
+🌱

 <!---